code-423n4/docs/roles/wardens/submission-policy.md

 In order to help us triage and prioritize submissions, please ensure that your reports:

-* Are submitted no later than the code contest stop time.
+- Are submitted no later than the code contest stop time.
-* Use the contest submission process.
+- Use the contest submission process.
-* Describe the location the vulnerability was discovered and the potential impact of exploitation.
+- Describe the location the vulnerability was discovered and the potential impact of exploitation.
-* Offer a detailed description of the steps needed to reproduce the vulnerability (proof of concept scripts or screenshots are helpful).
+- Offer a detailed description of the steps needed to reproduce the vulnerability (proof of concept scripts or screenshots are helpful).
-* Are written in English, if possible.
+- Are written in English, if possible.

 It is also recommended to ensure you receive email confirmation of each submission.

 ### Withdrawing A Report

-It is possible that a warden might want to have his report withdrawn after submitting it through the website.
+It is possible that a warden might want to have their report withdrawn after submitting it through the website.
 For example, if a new warden realizes they have not followed the report submission guidelines closely and decide they would like to re-submit in order to avoid any issues with judging and awarding once the contest ends.

-In this situation, wardens who wish to have a report withdrawn should message the [#](https://app.gitbook.com/@code4rena/s/c4/\~/drafts/-MhshPdQC4hUDt-hs2Bd/roles/wardens/submission-policy/@drafts)[questions ](https://app.gitbook.com/@code4rena/s/c4/\~/drafts/-MhshPdQC4hUDt-hs2Bd/roles/wardens/submission-policy/@drafts)channel and mention the the name of the issue, along with the handle they submitted it under, so the issue can be manually invalidated and removed from the contest findings repo.
+In this situation, wardens who wish to have a report withdrawn should message the [#](https://app.gitbook.com/@code4rena/s/c4/~/drafts/-MhshPdQC4hUDt-hs2Bd/roles/wardens/submission-policy/@drafts)[questions ](https://app.gitbook.com/@code4rena/s/c4/~/drafts/-MhshPdQC4hUDt-hs2Bd/roles/wardens/submission-policy/@drafts)channel and mention the the name of the issue, along with the handle they submitted it under, so the issue can be manually invalidated and removed from the contest findings repo.

 ### Unauthorized Test Methods

 The following methods are not authorized means of testing within C4 code contests:

-* Testing exploits on mainnet.
+- Testing exploits on mainnet.
-* Network denial of service (DoS or DDoS) tests or other tests that impair access to or damage a system or data.
+- Network denial of service (DoS or DDoS) tests or other tests that impair access to or damage a system or data.
-* Physical testing (e.g. office access, open doors, tailgating), social engineering (e.g. phishing, vishing), or any other non-technical vulnerability testing.
+- Physical testing (e.g. office access, open doors, tailgating), social engineering (e.g. phishing, vishing), or any other non-technical vulnerability testing.

 ### Questions